On a noncommutative Iwasawa main conjecture for varieties over finite fields: Localisation

 \end{lem} \begin{proof} We will show that a strictly perfect complex $\cmplx{P}$ of $\Lambda[[\Gamma_{k\ell^{\infty}}]]$-modules is perfect as complex of $\Lambda$-modules if and only if its cohomology groups are $S$-torsion.
 Then the localisation theorem in \cite{WeibYao:Localization} implies that

 for $n\geq 1$.
 Since $\Lambda[[\Gamma_{k\ell^{\infty}}]]_S$ is clearly a commutative semilocal ring, the determinant map induces an isomorphism

 \cite[Theorem~40.31]{CurtisReinerII}.

 Recall that a commutative adic ring is always noetherian and that a bounded complex over a noetherian ring is perfect if and only if its cohomology modules are finitely generated.
 Hence, it suffices to show that a finitely generated $\Lambda[[\Gamma_{\ell^{k\infty}}]]$-module $M$ is finitely generated as $\Lambda$-module if and only if it is $S$-torsion.
-This is accomplished by the same argument as in \cite[Proposition~2.3]{CFKSV}. \end{proof}
+This is in turn a direct consequence of the structure theory for finitely generated modulues over the classical Iwasawa-algebra. \end{proof}

 For general $G$, $H$ and $\Lambda$, it is not difficult to prove that the first $\KTh$-group of $w_H\cat{PDG}^{\cont}(\Lambda[[G]])$ agrees with the corresponding localised $\KTh_1$-group defined in \cite[Def.~1.3.2]{FK:CNCIT}: